foldda/charian/README.md

 - **Data communication** - for sending complex structured data in a serialized form over the network;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

-Being schemaless, Charian allows cross-program data exchange using only generic data transport methods and protocols, as opposed to the conventional approach of using dedicated middleware or custom-built pipelines that require maintaining pre-established data models.
+Being schemaless, Charian allows cross-program data exchange using only generic data transport methods and protocols, as opposed to the conventional approach of using dedicated middleware or custom-built pipelines.
 Charian's plain, one-size-fits-all approach has many advantages over other data serialization systems and methods, such as being -

 - **Generic and universal**: it is ideal for data exchange between programs with evolving and dynamic data models;
 - **Minimalism**: the API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;